Stability to Deformations of Manifold Filters and Manifold Neural Networks: Manifold Convolutional Filters

 \subsection{Laplace-Beltrami Operator}

-On manifolds, differentiation is implemented by the \emph{intrinsic gradient} -- a local operator acting on a neighborhood of each point $x \in \ccalM$ that is homeomorphic to a $d$-dimensional Euclidean space.
+On manifolds, differentiation is implemented by the \emph{intrinsic gradient} -- a local operator acting on a neighborhood of each point on the manifold that is homeomorphic to a $d$-dimensional Euclidean space.
 This neighborhood contains all the vectors tangent to $\ccalM$ at $x$, which is called the tangent space of $x \in \ccalM$ and is denoted as $T_x\ccalM$.
-The disjoint union of all tangent spaces on $\ccalM$ is the tangent bundle $T\ccalM$.
-Formally, the intrinsic gradient is the operator $\nabla: L^2(\ccalM)\rightarrow L^2(T\ccalM)$ mapping scalar functions $f(x) \in L^2(\ccalM)$ to \textit{tangent vector functions} $\nabla f(x) \in L^2(T_x\ccalM)$.
-The tangent vector function $\nabla f(x)$ indicates the direction of the fastest change of signal $f$ at point $x$.
+The disjoint union of all tangent spaces on $\ccalM$ is defined as the tangent bundle $T\ccalM$.
+Formally, the intrinsic gradient is the operator $\nabla: L^2(\ccalM)\rightarrow L^2(T\ccalM)$ mapping scalar functions $f \in L^2(\ccalM)$ to \textit{tangent vector functions} $\nabla f \in L^2(T\ccalM)$, where $L^2(T\ccalM)$ is the Hilbert space of vector fields over the manifold $\ccalM$.
+The tangent vector function $\nabla f(x) \in T_x\ccalM$ indicates the direction of the fastest change of manifold signal $f$ at point $x$.
 The adjoint of the intrinsic gradient is the \emph{intrinsic divergence}, defined as $\text{div}: L^2(T\ccalM)\rightarrow L^2(\ccalM)$.
-Interpreting the tangent vector field as the velocity field of a fluid, the intrinsic divergence can be seen as a measure of the net motion of the fluid at each point \cite{bronstein2017geometric}.
+Interpreting the tangent vector field as the velocity field of a fluid, the intrinsic divergence can be seen as a measure of the net motion of the fluid \cite{bronstein2017geometric}.

 The Laplace-Beltrami (LB) operator of a manifold $\ccalM$ is defined as the operator $\ccalL: L^2(\ccalM) \to L^2(\ccalM)$ given by the function composition of the intrinsic divergence and the intrinsic gradient.
 When considered in the local coordinates supported on $T_x\ccalM$ \cite{canzani2013analysis}, the LB operator can be written as